image bio

 3. Breastfeeding

-Supplementing with choline while pregnant and breastfeeding is one way to assure you are supporting your child’s growth and development while also maintaining your immune function and intestinal health.
-Studies show that milk containing higher amounts of choline led to improved offspring growth and enhanced maternal immune response.
+Studies show that supplementing with choline while pregnant and breastfeeding is one way to assure you are supporting your child’s growth and development while also maintaining your immune function and intestinal health.
+Studies also show that milk containing a higher choline level led to improved offspring growth and enhanced maternal immune response.
 Choline is also essential for fat absorption during lactation and helps to increase the supply of important cellular membranes crucial for cell growth and function within the liver and intestine.
-Data suggests that lactation can induce an increased supply of choline to the breast tissue, resulting in an increase of PEMT-metabolites, a protein coding gene.
+Data suggests that lactation can induce an increased supply of choline to the breast tissue, resulting in an increase of PEMT-metabolites, a protein-coding gene.
 This gene is vital for healthy organ function for maternal and infant health.

 4. Brain

-Choline’s effects on the brain are especially beneficial for pregnancy, the elderly, and individuals with neurological disorders.
-Research shows that choline administration can improve cognitive and locomotor performance, as well as reduce oxidative stress.
-Findings suggest that these benefits may be noticed in otherwise healthy adults and choline supplementation may be useful for preventing cognitive and motor disorders later in life.
+Choline’s effects on brain health are especially beneficial for pregnancy, the elderly, and individuals with neurological disorders.
+Research shows that choline administration can improve cognitive function and locomotor performance, as well as reduce oxidative stress.
+If you were wondering how stress affects ovulation, it is important to understand that increased stress may lead to irregular or missed periods.
+An adequate choline intake can prevent this from occurring.
+Findings also suggest that these benefits may be noticed in otherwise healthy adults and choline supplementation may be useful for preventing cognitive and motor disorders later in life.

 5. Liver

-The most common liver disorder, nonalcoholic fatty liver disease (NAFLD), is caused by a buildup of fat on the liver.
-The liver is dependent on choline and other nutrients in order to prevent the build up of fat, fibroids, and carcinomas.
+The most common liver disorder, nonalcoholic fatty liver disease (NAFLD), is caused by a buildup of fat in the liver.
+The liver is dependent on choline and other nutrients in order to prevent the buildup of fat, fibroids, and carcinomas.
 Without choline, the liver is unable to produce important membranes that help signal molecules like acetylcholine, necessary for normal function.

 NAFLD is most often seen in overweight and obese individuals; however, around 40% of women of childbearing age have a higher risk of developing NAFLD.
 Extreme forms of NAFLD can result in liver inflammation and fibrosis.
-It’s important that adequate consumption or supplementation of choline is being met daily in order to reduce this risk.
+It’s important that adequate consumption or supplementation of choline is being met daily in order to reduce this risk in liver function.

 To summarize, dietary choline helps transport fat away from the liver, reducing the risk of NAFLD, fibroids, and inflammation.